 Fighting and dying uselessly on battlefields generated bitter enough headlines in newspapers.
 Buying tickets to movies enacting it made for bad commercial medicine.
 To say that Pork Chop Hill was A Name That Has Come To Mean Heroism and Greatness (as with the ad at top) was courting disappointment and word-of-mouth backlash.
 People didn’t go to theatres to see America lose wars.
 Pork Chop Hill’s believable march toward final reel defeat was not served well by a last-minute rescue more the device of earlier filmmakers less committed to truth.
 Korea had been a mess without satisfactory resolution and Hollywood never trafficked well in ambiguity over who came off the victor.
 Newer and more diabolical devices of war made for arresting highlights though, and reviewers noticed.
 A loudspeaker facing the battlefield allows the Red Chinese to undermine troop morale with non-stop attempts at brainwashing, something that evidently went on during the Korea conflict but had so far not been utilized in films.
 It’s a spooky effect reminiscent of wounded soldiers crying for help in Objective, Burma and Sands Of Iwo Jima that turn out to be Japanese laying in wait for would-be rescuers.
 The idea of politics as impediment to victory is inherently frustrating to audiences there to see action, another commercial reality that may have entered into Melville’s decision to abandon director Milestone’s original concept of crosscutting between Panmunjom and Pork Chop.
 The film appears critical of American foreign policy on the one hand, and supportive of hamstrung warring on the other.
 Because of what they did, millions live in freedom today, says reassuring narrator Peck at the fadeout, but Pork Chop Hill’s overall message is a mixed one at best.
 We see virtually no Koreans from the North or South.
 Attackers are at all times the Red Chinese.
 Milestone’s way with battle scenes is exemplary, his sure hand at staging carnage being Pork Chop Hill’s outstanding feature.
 War films find me with uncanny accuracy, said the director; I don’t go seeking them.

 Exhibition worked out a crafty stunt for selling Pork Chop Hill.
 I found it applied in nearby Winston-Salem and at our own Liberty Theatre (ads shown here).
 "Vets of Pork Chop" were invited in both instances to attend the show as guests of the theatre, their "official identification" good for a pair of free ducats.
 Sounded like a good and generous gesture, until I read that of the 135 combatants on Pork Chop, only 28 survived.
 What were chances of any of these showing up at the Liberty or Carolina?
 Pork Chop Hill’s afterlife was spent mostly on television.
 The film became part of a fifteen-title package sold by United Artists to ABC in January 1962.
 The network looked to compete with NBC’s successful primetime Saturday movies with its own Sunday night counterpart.
 Features would replace two struggling ABC series, Bus Stop and Adventures In Paradise, beginning April 8, 1962.
-Included among the initial group from UA was Witness For The Prosecution, I Want To Live, Man Of The West, and for broadcast on April 29, Pork Chop Hill.
+Included among the initial group from UA was Witness for the Prosecution, I Want To Live, Man of the West, and for broadcast on April 29, Pork Chop Hill.
 It was a fast track from there to syndication as part of UA’s Showcase Of The 60’s package, announced three months later for availability in the Fall.

 3 Comments: